-Whether attempting to communicate with a friend, family member or a stranger, each person with a hearing impairment has their own individual needs.
-It’s important to consider what level of sound they can hear; hearing impairments can vary greatly from mild to serious, so not everyone with a hearing aid or impairment will need you to adjust the way you’re communicating.
-For those with a greater level of hearing loss though, it can be important to consider if they are an adept lip reader or if they’re happy to communicate through writing if verbalisation isn’t working successfully.
+Whether you’re attempting to communicate with a friend, family member or a stranger, each person with a hearing impairment will have their own individual needs.
 A communication strategy that’s successful with one person may not work with another, so it’s important to be fluid in your communication.

 Consider the environment

-Most people with hearing impairments have the ability to interpret sound to some degree; this can vary from those with mild hearing impairments, hearing practically everything, to the more seriously impaired whose hearing is very restricted.
-While hearing device wearers may hear every word you say clearly, background noise can interfere.
-Because of this, it’s important to try to have your conversation somewhere with a lower level of ambient noise so that excess background sounds like the TV or other people talking don’t obscure your message.
+While most people with hearing impairments have the ability to interpret sound to some degree, background noise is a common challenge faced by people with a hearing impairment.
+It’s important to have your conversation somewhere with a lower level of ambient noise, so that excess background sounds like the TV or other people talking don’t obscure your message.

 Not all communication is verbal, and whether you’re hearing impaired or have perfect hearing, a lot of what we express to one another is with our bodies and facial expressions.
 Good body language is a great communication strategy to use with hearing impaired friends or family.
 Here are some body language tips to keep in mind when talking to a person with impaired hearing.

 It’s important to remember too that body language varies from culture to culture, with some cultures considering excess eye contact, pointing or even the direction of your feet as signals of politeness or rudeness.
-When considering how to communicate with a person who is hearing impaired, ensure you are being culturally sensitive in your body language when talking to someone you don’t know well.
+When considering how to communicate with a person who is hearing impaired, ensure you are being culturally sensitive in your body language, especially if it’s someone you don’t know well.

 Clear and direct communication

-When communicating with a loved one who has a hearing impairment it’s important to be direct and to the point.
-Here are some tips for communicating with a hearing impaired person, to avoid a communication breakdown include:
+When communicating with a loved one who has a hearing impairment, try to be direct and to the point.
+Here are some tips for communicating with a hearing impaired person, to avoid a communication breakdown:

-- Limit topic changes.
-To avoid any confusion don’t take the conversation off in different directions, instead stick to one conversational thread until you’ve both made your point before moving on.
+To avoid confusion and misunderstandings, don’t take the conversation off in different directions.
+Instead, stick to one conversational thread until you’ve both made your point before moving on.
 Cognitive load can be a challenge faced by people with a hearing impairment, so this will give the listener time to process information.

-Don’t forget too, that communication is a two way street and your conversational partner will be doing their best to both understand you and convey what they’re trying to say.
-If you’re happy to attempt a range of different communication strategies, and with a little patience, you will have meaningful and enjoyable interactions with your family members and friends regardless of their level of hearing ability.
+Don’t forget that communication is a two way street, and your conversational partner will be doing their best to both understand you and convey what they’re trying to say.
+If you’re happy to attempt a range of different communication strategies, and be a little patient, you will have meaningful and enjoyable interactions with your family members and friends regardless of their level of hearing ability.